meligo/BitcoinSubsidiumExplorer/README.md

 ### See it in action

 *  [List of live explorers running Iquidus](https://github.com/iquidus/explorer/wiki/Live-Explorers)
+*  most of the information comes from https://stakeandnodes.net/iquidus-explorer-installation-guide/ , but with some tweaks I found easier

 *Note: If you would like your instance mentioned here contact me*